Kensington Shipping Platform

 Constructed in 672 AS, Kensington Shipping Platform was the fruit of Gateway's relative success in the past two centuries.
 Rising from relative obscurity, Gateway Shipping has shown itself to be a strong competitor to Border Worlds Exports.

-Though they may not hold major contracts with Bretonian giants such as BMM and Border Worlds Exports, Gateway Shipping has had great breakthroughs with upstart corporations such as the Independent Mining Guild, Planetform, ALG Waste Disposal, and several other small firms that produce domestic products within Bretonia who were scorned from their respective businesses by BMM and BowEx.
-By filling niche markets, Gateway has found its place in the Bretonian market, a place large enough to actively compete with BowEx, though the former giant still holds the majority of market share.
+Though they may not hold major contracts with Bretonian giants such as BMM and Border Worlds Exports, Gateway Shipping has had great breakthroughs with upstart corporations such as the Independent Miners Guild, Planetform, ALG Waste Disposal, and several other small firms that produce domestic products within Bretonia who were scorned from their respective businesses by BMM and Bowex.
+By filling niche markets, Gateway has found its place in the Bretonian market, a place large enough to actively compete with Bowex, though the former giant still holds the majority of market share.

 With the advance of the Royal Navy into the heart of Bretonia, New London, Kensington sustained damage during raids.
 However, following the end of hostilities, Gateway has found new opportunities within Bretonia owing to the construction of the nearby Belvedere Refinery, made possible in part in thanks to Gateway lobbying of the Bretonian governement that ALG was the best fit for the job, ignoring recent issues with the Rheinland corporation.
 With the facility operational, Gateway business in New London is experiencing a much needed boom after some very difficult years.
 Despite this improvement of the business environment, refugee issues Bretonia is facing in the wake of Leeds and the danger of the route to Kusari remains a concern for the shipping corporation.